TongHan96/GAME/readme.md

 **Command-Line Arguments:**

-- `--want_TOP1`: Top1 performance threshold for storing model and embedding. *Default: 77*.
-- `--want_TOP20`: Top20 performance threshold for storing model and embedding. *Default: 93*.
-- `--EDGE_ALL`: Whether to use all edges to train similarity.
-Accepts 'True' or 'False'. *Default: True*.
+*Basic Settings*
+- `--num_inst`: Specifies the number of institutions for training.
+Our project uses MGB, VA, UPMC, and BCH institutional data. *Default: 4*.
+- `--path`: Sets the project or model path.
+Defaults to `config['path']`.
+- `--input_dir`: Defines the directory for input data.
+Defaults to `config['input_dir']`.
-- `--drop_out`: Dropout probability for training. *Default: 0.0*.
+- `--path_origin`: Sets the original path for alignment or model training. *Default: config['path_origin']*.

-- `--lr`: Learning rate for the optimizer. *Default: 0.001 (1e-3)*.
+*Used in Loss*
-- `--AA`: Parameter AA, related to the model's architecture or training process. *Default: 1.0*.
+- `--AA`: Parameter AA, pertaining to the model's architecture or training process. *Default: 1.0*.
 - `--BB`: Parameter BB, also related to the model's architecture or training process. *Default: 5.0*.
-- `--lambd`: Parameter lambda for the loss function. *Default: 0.5*.
+- `--lambd`: The lambda parameter for the loss function. *Default: 0.5*.

+*Used in Loss Scales*
 - `--scale_one_one`: Scaling factor for one-one alignment. *Default: 1*.
 - `--scale_hie`: Scaling factor for hierarchical alignment. *Default: 1*.
 - `--scale_sppmi`: Scaling factor for SPPMI (Shifted Positive Pointwise Mutual Information). *Default: 100*.
 - `--scale_OTOL`: Scaling factor for one-to-one alignment. *Default: 50*.
 - `--scale_REL`: Scaling factor for relevance alignment. *Default: 5*.
 - `--scale_align`: Scaling factor for alignment. *Default: 1*.

+*Used to Determine Dimension*
 - `--rmax`: Maximum radius for similarity calculations. *Default: 256*.
-- `--out_dim`: Number of final embedding in the model. *Default: 768*.
+- `--out_dim`: Output dimension of the final embedding in the model. *Default: 768*.
 - `--hidden_features`: Number of hidden features in the model. *Default: 768*.

-- `--path`: Specify the path for the project or model.
-Utilizes `config['path']` by default.
-- `--input_dir`: Specify the directory for input data.
-Utilizes `config['input_dir']` by default.
-- `--path_origin`: Specify the origin path for alignment or model training. *Default: config['path_origin']*.
+*Training Process*
+- `--EDGE_ALL`: Indicates whether to use all edges for training similarity.
+Accepts 'True' or 'False'. *Default: True*.
+- `--drop_out`: Dropout probability during training. *Default: 0.0*.
+- `--lr`: Learning rate for the optimizer. *Default: 0.001 (1e-3)*.
 - `--epochs`: Total number of epochs for training. *Default: 3*.
+- `--DEVICE`: Specifies the device for training, such as 'cuda:0' for GPU. *Default: 'cuda:0'*.

+*Check and Store*
 - `--CHECK_ALL`: Option to check all attention mechanisms during training.
 Accepts 'True' or 'False'. *Default: False*.
-- `--DEVICE`: Specify the device for training, such as 'cuda:0' for GPU. *Default: 'cuda:0'*.
-- `--num_inst`: Specify the number of institutions for training.
-In our project, we use MGB, VA, UPMC and BCH institutional data. *Default: 4*.

-**Additional Configuration:**
+- `--want_TOP1`: Accuracy Top1 performance threshold for storing the model and embedding. *Default: 77*.

-- `want_TOP1` and `want_TOP20`: Set the desired performance thresholds for model validation and storage.
+- `--want_TOP20`: Accuracy Top20 performance threshold for storing the model and embedding. *Default: 93*.
-- `path`, `input_dir`, and `path_origin`: These parameters help specify various paths critical for the training process, including data input and model initialization.
-- `epochs`, `lr`, `AA`, `BB`, `lambd`, and `drop_out`: These settings allow fine-tuning the training process, including how long the training runs and how the model learns.
-- `DEVICE`: Configures the hardware to be used for training, allowing for GPU acceleration if available.
-- `scale_*`: Various scaling factors used to adjust the influence of different components of the model or training process.

-Use these configurations to customize the GAME training script to suit your specific needs and hardware setup.
+Use these configurations to customize the GAME training script to suit your specific needs and environments setup.